vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-service-startup-problems.md

 | Microsoft Defender Antivirus Service | WinDefend | Automatic | Running | If stopped, check steps 3, 6, 7. |
 | wscsvc | Security Center | Automatic | Running |  |

-2. Download and run the [Microsoft Safety Scanner](safety-scanner-download.md) to try ruling out any malware.
+1. Download and run the [Microsoft Safety Scanner](safety-scanner-download.md) to rule out any malware.

-3. If you're trying to use Microsoft Defender Antivirus as your primary antivirus, make sure to uninstall the third-party antivirus software.
+1. If you're using Microsoft Defender Antivirus as your primary antivirus, make sure to uninstall third-party antivirus software.

-4. Remove the **Security Intelligence** and **engine**.
+1. Remove the **Security Intelligence** and **engine**.

    Run the following PowerShell command as an administrator.